ChrisPritchard/GrislyGrotto/linux-setup.md

 3. SSH to the linux machine and stop the existing service.
 E.g. once on the box, run this command: `sudo systemctl stop kestrel-grislygrotto.service`
 4. On the dev machine, copy over the newly published files: navigate to the publish out directory, and run the command `scp * pi@192.168.1.69:/var/www/grislygrotto`
 5. Return to the linux machine and start the service: `sudo systemctl start kestrel-grislygrotto.service`

+### Note on new files

+If new files are added, they may not be marked as executable by linux.
+To fix this, run `sudo chmod +x *` in the directory.